johncurley8/dissertation/README.md

 IRFs.m produces all impulse response figures used in the paper.

-variance_decomp.m generates the variance decomposition used in table (2).
+variance_decomp.m generates the variance decomposition used in table (2) in the paper.